-The value of non-uncensored groups lies in the quality of the conversations taking place within it.
+The value of discussion groups lies in the quality of the conversations taking place within it.
 Every one of us has an important role to play by keeping the quality of our discussions as high as possible.

 High quality groups attract participants who contribute more high quality conversations, whereas low quality groups attract participants who contribute even more low quality conversations.
 The future of our groups really does lie in your hands.